LowWeiLin/svg2vid/README.md

 A privacy-focused web application that converts animated SVG files to video formats entirely in your browser.
 No uploads, no server processing - everything runs client-side.

+Note:
+- Project is meant for learning svelte/tailwind on a personal pain point
+- Much of the code/README/copy/SVG/icons are AI generated
+- References https://github.com/lenra-io/svg-recorder - with fixes to make it work on chrome

 ## Features

 - 🔒 **Privacy-First**: All processing happens in your browser